Bucks vs. Pacers Player Props Betting Odds

 |3PM

-- The 28.5-point over/under for Haliburton on Thursday is 1.6 higher than his season scoring average.
+- The 27.5-point over/under for Haliburton on Wednesday is 1.3 higher than his season scoring average.

-- Haliburton has dished out 11.9 assists per game, which is 0.6 less than Thursday's over/under.

-- Haliburton, at 4.0 three-pointers made per game, averages 0.5 less than his over/under on Thursday.
+- Haliburton's 3.9 three-pointers made per game is 0.4 more than his over/under on Wednesday.

 Check out all the prop bet options FanDuel has to offer!